A new sheriff is in town. And he isn’t riding a horse. He is your “eyes in the sky” and is most often called a drone.

 IR save lives.

 For years, infrared(IR) technology has protected the military.
-Since WWII, NVG’s and advanced weapon sights have protected soldiers and prevented friendly fire casualties.
+Since WWII, NVG’s and advanced scope sights have protected soldiers and prevented friendly fire casualties.

 Now, IR technology is cheaper.
 This permits police departments to beef-up drones with IR devices – Thermal cameras.